-The Town of Oasis is served by two public school districts; Almond-Bancroft and Tri-County Area.
+The Town is served by both the Westfield School District and the Wautoma Area School District.
 While school districts are working with area communities, additional communication and cooperation can be done that will benefit both the school districts and the communities.
 This may include sharing recreational facilities, utilizing existing school facilities for after school meeting space, and working together to coordinate the siting and utilization of new school facilities.
 Communities, school districts and local businesses can also establish agreements to work together on other issues.
 This can include partnerships to construct local buildings (sheds, garages, houses) that not only give students valuable life and work skills but also benefit individuals within the local community.
 Community service type projects by local students strengthen young people's senses of civic engagement and have life long implications.
 Local governments and school districts should establish a method of communication and explore ways in which they can work together.
 Joint cooperation between school districts will allow the goals of the comprehensive plan to be met while providing safe, efficient transportation, community services, and related amenities.

 Three school forests and a town forest provide 819 acres of passive open space in Waushara County.
 These facilities are open to the community and include the Tri-County School Forest (230 acres), the Wild Rose School Forest (128 acres), the Coloma School Forest (40 acres) and the Town of Rose Forest (421 acres).
-There are no school or town forests located within the Town of Oasis.
+However, there are no school or town forests located within the Town of Richford.

-Although the Town is served by the Mid State Technical College, no classes are held within Oasis.
+The Town of Richford is split between the Mid State Technical College and Fox Valley Technical College.
 Mid State Technical College has campuses in Adams, Marshfield, Stevens Point, and Wisconsin Rapids.
+Fox Valley Technical College has campuses in Appleton, Chilton, Clintonville, Neenah, Oshkosh, Waupaca, and Wautoma.